 All of this artistic experimentation was cut short with the outbreak of World War I, which begins in 1914, embroiling Europe in a cataclysmic conflict where the advancements of the modern industrial age are immediately shown to have devastating consequences.

 Italian Futurism develops at the same time as Analytic Cubism around 1907-1911, but with different goals.
-Cubism was largely a formal expression based on the fundamentals of making art and images, while Italian Futurism was politically and culturally engaged with modernizing Italy.
+While Cubism was engaged with conceptual ideas about form and perception in the modern world and then translating these ideas into a formal visual vocabulary, Italian Futurism was politically and culturally engaged with modernizing Italy.

 READINGS and VIDEOS: